unixorn/aws-lambda-list/Readme.md

 ## Other Resources

+* [aws-sam-local](https://github.com/awslabs/aws-sam-local) - `sam` is the AWS CLI tool for managing Serverless applications written with [AWS Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
+SAM Local can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.
 * [iron-io/lambda](https://github.com/iron-io/lambda) - A set of tools, tests and libraries to convert Amazon AWS Lambda functions into Docker images that can run on any computer or cloud provider.
 * [Lambda Tutorial: Lambda + Serverless = HAPPY](https://www.youtube.com/watch?v=71cd5XerKss)
 * [Learning Lambda](https://blog.symphonia.io/learning-lambda-1f25af64161c) - Mike Roberts' series on learning to use Lambda